OscarRapale/OscarRapale/README.md

 </div>

 - 👋 Hi, I’m Oscar Rapale Mendez.
-- 🚀 About Me: I'm a Software Engineer soon to graduate from Holberton Coding School PR, specialized in Fullstack development, but in the future would like to focus on Front-end development.
+- 🚀 About Me: I'm a Software Engineer graduated from Holberton Coding School PR, specialized in Fullstack development, but in the future would like to focus on Front-end development.
 - 👀 I’m interested in App Development, Web Development, specialized in Front-end Development.
-- 🌱 I’m currently learning TypeScript, React, NodeJS, Django.
+- 🌱 I’m currently learning TypeScript, React, React Native, C#.
 - 💞️ I’m looking to collaborate on Web apps.
 - ⚡ Fun fact: My hobby is learning about Game development, and working on side projects for practicing and keep learning new skills.
 - 📫 How to reach me(Feel free to reach out for collaborations or opportunities): [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/oscar-rapale/) [![Gmail](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:oscarrapale@gmail.com)